C

 The break-even point is the level of revenue — or equivalently, the number of covers — at which your restaurant covers all of its costs and earns exactly zero profit.
 Below break-even, every service generates a loss.
 Above it, every additional cover contributes directly to profit.

 There are two ways to express break-even: as a revenue figure (the monthly sales needed to cover all costs) and as a cover count (the number of paying guests needed per day, week, or month).
 Both are useful.
 The cover count version is more actionable for front-of-house teams because it gives them a concrete daily target.
+The variable cost percentage in that formula is driven primarily by food cost and labor — see the labor cost percentage guide to understand how to measure and control your labor component.

 Fixed costs vs variable costs